 - DelawareHousingSearch.org offers real-time listings for market-rate, subsidized and affordable housing options statewide.
 Bilingual call center search support is also available at 1 (877) 428-8844.

 Emergency housing provides shelter to individuals and families experiencing homelessness.
 Emergency shelters provide immediate housing for up to 30 days, unless otherwise specified.
 Transitional housing provides temporary housing and support services over an extended period of time.
 Rapid rehousing provides short-term case management and assistance to regain stable housing.

-Any person or family who is homeless and in need of assistance should call 2-1-1 and you will be connected to Centralized Intake, or you can call Centralized Intake directly at (302) 654-0126, x.
-112 to be referred to appropriate services.
+Any person or family who is homeless and in need of assistance should call 2-1-1 and you will be connected to Housing Alliance Centralized Intake, or call directly at 1-833-346-3233 to be referred to appropriate services.
 All Delaware programs serving homeless families and most programs serving homeless individuals require a referral from the centralized intake system.
-This info sheet addresses frequently asked questions about centralized intake.
 Assistance accessing centralized intake is also available at the State Service Centers.

 Homeless Veterans have additional options available through the Veterans Administration.
 If you have served in the Unites States Armed Forces and find yourself homeless, or at risk of becoming homeless, please click here for veteran program contact info or Centralized Intake can help refer you to veteran-specific programs.

 Income limits and payment standards are defined by the U.S. Department of Housing & Urban Development, and are determined based on family size and county location of the unit.